-Green beans, also know as french beans or snap beans, are tender, elongated, firm yet flexible edible pods of bean plant.
-The beans are one of the delight of vegetarian lovers for their wholesome nutritional properties.
-They are unripe or immature pods belonging within the common Fabaceaefamily, in the genus, vicia, and known scientifically as Phaseolus vulgaris.
+Green beans, also known as French beans or snap beans, are tender, elongated, firm yet flexible edible pods of the bean plant.
+The beans are one of the delights of vegetarian lovers for their wholesome nutritional properties.
+They are the unripe or immature pods belonging to the common Fabaceae family, of the genus, Vicia.
+Scientific name: Phaseolus vulgaris.

 |Phaseolus vulgaris vine with bean pods.|